The US reports 3,100 coronavirus deaths in one day - 20% more than previous record - KESQ

 The US reports 3,100 coronavirus deaths in one day — 20% more than previous record

-In total, 273,799 people in the US have died of the virus and more than 13.9 million have been infected, according to data from Johns Hopkins University.
-Health experts project the number of cases, hospitalizations and deaths to worsen as the holidays bring people together and weather moves them indoors.
+The more recent death toll is an increase of about 20% from the previous record of 2,603 set on April 15.
+Over the course of the pandemic, 273,799 people in the US have died of the virus and more than 13.9 million have been infected, according to data from Johns Hopkins University.
+The record comes as the US suffers climbing cases and hospitalizations that mirror the devastation of the spring but that health experts warn will get even worse further into winter.

 The surge has pushed records set one day to be broken the next.
 The spike in coronavirus deaths came on the same day the number of people hospitalized broke 100,000, according to the Covid Tracking Project.
 The number of hospitalizations had been steadily growing over the course of last month, setting records nearly every day since November 10, and experts worry health care systems will soon feel the strain.